 So now you know how these two fitness and health trackers match, which is the one you should go for.

-We enjoyed using the Whoop 4.0 and it's clear the Charge 5 is one of the most feature-packed trackers you can pick up.
-We think both offer good experiences depending on what your priorities are in.a tracker.
+We enjoyed using the Whoop 4.0 – but it's clear the Charge 5 is one of the most feature-packed trackers you can pick up.
+We think both offer good experiences depending on what your priorities are.